pigfrown/whitefire-fpga-metrics/README.md

 # Overview

-Python script to export prometheus metrics for tokenminer and scrape pools.
+A set of python scripts to export prometheus metrics from WhiteFires FPGA miners.

 Metrics can be captured with prometheus and displayed in grafana.

 ![](example.gif)

+# Supported Bitstreams

+0xBitcoin, Registered Bitstream 4 (RB4)

+# Known issues

+If you restart the miner (or it gets restarted by your loop), you will need to restart the metric exporter.
+Will fix this soon.

+Sometimes the miner output gets "stuck" and no more data is put in log file to export, but the miner still running.
+Only solution right now is to restart miner and exporter.
+Looking into this.
+Only seems to happen on RB4.

+If you are running different bitstreams on the same box (and want to run an exporter for each) you will need to change the prometheus port for any extra exporters you run (and update your prometheus.yml).
+You can do this with the --port option.

 ## Installation

-Run the installer to add the tokenminer-metrics command to your PATH.
+Run the installer for the bitstream you want to monitor to add the metric exporters command to your PATH.
 It can now be launched from cmd prompt.
+For 0xBitcoin use tokenminer-metrics, for RB4 use rb4-metrics.

-Alternatively you can also run the metric_exporter.py script directly with python (if it is already installed on your system).
+Alternatively you can also run the appropriate metric_exporter.py script directly with python (if it is already installed on your system).

 ## Running

-Monitoring hashrates requires instances of fx-tokenminer to have their output redirected to a file, and for tokenminer-metrics to be able to find those files.
+Monitoring hashrates requires instances of the miners to have their output redirected to a file.

-### Launching tokenminer
+### Launching the miner

+In this example the 0xBitcoin miner is used.
+Replace with the appropriate miner for your bitstream.

 If you would normally launch tokenminer with: